-When I was growing up in Germany, I always loved them but certainly took them for granted.
-As kids in Stuttgart, we would walk by these little “huts” or stands that solely sold pretzels.
-You could also get them cut horizontally and spread with butter (FACT: Germans never eat their pretzels with mustard!).
+When I was growing up in Germany, I always loved them but certainly took them for granted as you can find them in pretty much every German bakery.
+As kids growing up in Stuttgart, we would walk by these little “huts” or stands that solely sold pretzels.
+They would even cut them horizontally and spread them with butter for you.

-Since having moved to the US, I have missed pretzels.
+Since having moved to the US, I have missed German soft pretzels.
 Probably because they’re not so readily available.

 I have found some good sources but the pretzels tend to be expensive.
 Sometimes, I see them in stores.
 They’re either packaged or frozen.
 But guess what?
-They are way too sweet!
+Their American counterpart is often way too sweet!
 I mean, for a German pretzel.

 As with many foods, if I can’t get them here, I’ll just learn how to make them.

-Here’s a picture of my first attempt from a decade ago:
+Here’s a picture of my first attempt at homemade pretzels from a decade ago:

 They weren’t bad but they weren’t what I was looking for.